mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged Or Sealed In Mississippi?

 Mississippi statutes do not explicitly permit the expunction or sealing of traffic violations in which an offender was found guilty of an offense.
 This law, given by Miss.
 Code Ann. §99–19–71(1) allows the expungement of first convictions for misdemeanors except for traffic violations.
-In the case of felonies, according to the law, felony traffic violation may be eligible for expunction if the offender does not hold a commercial license or permit, has served the complete sentence for the offense and paid all fines, fees, and court costs.
+In the case of felonies, according to the law, a felony traffic violation may be eligible for expunction if the offender does not hold a commercial license or permit, has served the complete sentence for the offense, and paid all fines, fees, and court costs.
 Under the law, an expunction may occur only once, and may only be granted five years after completion of the offender’s full sentence.
-However, under §99–19–7 (2), certain felonies, including a third, fourth, and subsequent DUI offense, are not expugnable.
+However, under §99–19–7 (2), certain felonies, including a third, fourth, and subsequent DUI offense, are not expungeable.
 In Mississippi, there are no expungement statutes for traffic infractions as these offenses are not criminal.

 disclaimer